CurtisSlone/tf-remote-spn-actions/README.md

 ### Steps To Success

 #### 1:

+Create an app registration, grant it the Cloud App Admin, and give it contributor access to the identified subscription.
+This cannot be done in terraform :(

+#### 2:

 Create storage accounts, storage, containers, and key vault to support access_key.

 ### Caveats
+This project is dependent upon an application registration with permissions to the relevant subscription AND keyvault

 ## Current Errors